tokirmanva22/Python-Projects/Text Editor/README.md

 ```bash
 pip install PyQt5
 ```
+###you have to run this command

-## Screenshot, this is the screenshot of the editor:
+## sample Screenshot, this is the screenshot of the editor:
 ![image](screenshot/Sample.jpg)

 #Credit